ebeny7/Pixel-Art-Maker/ReadMe.md

 # Pixel Art Maker Project

 #This project draws table with many cells and adds color to the cells.
-#The number of cells in the grid is entered into the Grid Height and
+#Enter the number of cells into Grid Height and Grid Width, choose color and call the
-#Grid Width and clicking on the submit button produces the table.
+#makeGrid function in the console and click on the submit button to produce the table.
-#Choose a color from the 'Pick A Color' and click in each cell to produce
-#the pattern of your choice.
+#Click in each cell to produce the pattern of your choice.